All Episodes

 That's where they make their money too, from the touring.

-It's not music, it's a touring.
+It's a touring.

-You saw that TI doesn't want to do any more shows.
+He doesn't want to do any more shows.

-I saw more.
+I saw him there.

 Yeah, then he don't care.

-Well, he's not popular like that musically anymore, anyway.
+Well, he's not popular like that musically anymore anyway.

 You know what I mean?